HR policy - Appendix D. INSTRUCTIONS FOR PREPARING THE ELECTRONIC PORTFOLIO

 - above and attending to the instructions below.

 - Letter(s) – letter from the department promotion committee (required); department chair letter (optional)

-- TAIs including the SEI information
+- TAIs (which will include the SEI information through Spring 2023)

 - Transmittal and Signature page – see the form in Appendix E